mathspp/mathspp/pages/02.blog/look-and-say-sequence/item.md

 # What is the look-and-say sequence?

-The look-and-say sequence is a numerical sequence that typically starts with these elements:
+The look-and-say sequence is a numerical sequence that typically starts with 1 and then has the following terms:

  - 1
  - 11